-- 1. Demonstrate compliance with the Oncology Medical Home standards through site visit(s), ongoing assessment, improvement activities and annual practice review - 2.
+- 1. Demonstrate compliance with the Oncology Medical Home standards through site visit(s), ongoing assessment, improvement activities and annual practice review.
+As determined country, health care system(s), and culture - 2.
 Submit to a site review of compliance with standards initially and every three years for ongoing certification - 3.
-Participate in an approved clinical pathway program with demonstrated utilization for a minimum of 50% of patient treatment plans - 4.
+Participate in evidence-based treatment plans utilization - 4.
 Conduct and analyze results for improvement of a patient satisfaction survey. - 5.
 Track and submit clinical quality measures data for quality measures to ACE's Registry Provider along with required documentation/reports - 6.
-Track and submit clinical pathway utilization compliance data. - 7.
-Track and submit required data for patient satisfaction and pathway utilization to ACE's Registry Provider along with documentation/reports as needed - 8.
-Participate in Practice calls with other participants and provide feedback to ACE regarding participation in the Certification Program, as requested from time to time
+Track and submit evidence-based treatment plans utilization - 7.
+Track and submit required data for patient satisfaction and evidence-based treatment plans utilization to ACE's Registry Provider along with documentation/reports as needed - 8.
+Participate in Practice calls with other participants and provide feedback to ACE regarding participation in the Pilot, as requested from time to time